jfreeman812/QE-Tools/reporting/README.rst

 Test coverage reporting is part of the commitment of our QE organization to be driven by data.
 Within the TES Technology & Data QE org, we've gone so far as to make it part of our `Table Stakes`_.

-For the Rationale on why we want coverage metrics and how to apply the coverage markup to tests, please see `Coverage Metrics standard`_.
+For the Rationale on why we want coverage metrics and how to apply the coverage markup to tests, please see :doc:`Coverage Metrics standard<qe_coverage/coverage>`.

 Currently we support any Gherkin-based tests, and Python OpenCAFE-based tests.
 (Pytest is anticipated, but not yet supported.)